Partner with librarians in the classroom

 Multimodal assignment support

-Kim Forero-Arnías of the Digital Scholarship department and Alyn Gamble partnered with Professors Colin Orians and Nina Gerassi-Navarro to provide a unique assignment for Environmental Studies 196: Sustaining Your Cup.
-In this international GILD course, Alyn and Kim taught students how to create and use ArcGIS StoryMaps to research and tell the complex stories of different beverages.
+Kim Forero-Arnías of the Digital Scholarship department partnered with Professors Colin Orians and Nina Gerassi-Navarro to provide a unique assignment for Environmental Studies 196: Sustaining Your Cup.
+In this international GILD course, Kim taught students how to create and use ArcGIS StoryMaps to research and tell the complex stories of different beverages.
 Whether a traditional research paper, a multimedia project, or using digital scholarship tools, we can provide planning and instructional support for multimodal assignments.